 Blue Ridge Parkway

 What sights await on your drive on the Blue Ridge Parkway?
 Foraging wildlife and sunsets that replenish the spirit.
 What you won’t find?
 Stoplights.
 There’s not a single light on this 469-mile byway, which travels the crest of the Blue Ridge Mountains between Virginia’s Shenandoah National Park and Great Smoky Mountains National Park in North Carolina.

 Along the Parkway, high-altitude overlooks share gobsmacking views of the Shenandoah Valley.
 Parkway officials like to share photos of the view from Chimney Rock Overlook, north of Route 60 at Buena Vista.
 Check out that expansive southern panorama!

 Farmers Markets & Gardens

 Beauty arrives by the bushel as local farms share their harvests.
 On market mornings, tables groan with golden honeys and colorful jams.
 Baskets overflow with squash, zucchini, collards, kale, radishes, and beautiful flowers and herbs.
 Other highlights?
 Farmers and artisans sharing warm hellos and loads of agricultural know-how.
 Town gossip is always free.

 More than 2,500 specimen trees are the draw at Boxerwood Nature Center & Woodland Garden, a short drive from downtown Lexington.
 Its 15 acres of wetlands, gardens, and meadowland are crisscrossed by easy trails.
 Bring your children to the Fairy Forest here, where fairy folk have set up a colony.

 Find the Fun

 Calendar favorites for outdoor entertainment in the summer include music festivals at Lime Kiln Theater in Lexington and Glen Maury Park in Buena Vista.
 Check the calendar for dates and more suggestions.

 For outdoor inspiration before one of these gatherings, slip down to the Woods Creek Trail, which runs the length of W&L and VMI, or the Chessie Nature Trail along the Maury River.
-For golfers, head to the stunning Vista Links in Buena Vista, where the Blue Ridge Mountains are your backdrop.
+Golfers should head to the stunning Vista Links in Buena Vista, where the Blue Ridge Mountains are your backdrop.

 Final suggestions for scenic fun?
 Canoeing and kayaking the Upper James River Water Trail, a Virginia Scenic River.